 Oriental Bay • website

-Wellington’s ever-so-popular city beach, just a short stroll from the city centre.
+Just a short stroll from the city centre is Wellington’s city beach.
 No visit to Wellington is complete without a pleasant stroll along the parade and an ice-cream and/or coffee.
 You’ll be treated to views of houses perched on the hills, Matiu / Somes Island in the middle of the harbour and if you walk far enough, Miramar Peninsula across the bay.
 Keep a look out for fur seals, rays, dolphins and orca, all of which pay a visit to Wellington from time to time.

 Balaena Bay • website